donohoe/content/posts/iphone-ios-setup-for-kids.md

     * Settings you might want to think about...
       * Disabled "Send Read Recipts" (you might want to think about this one yourself)
       * Disabled "Send as SMS" (I would do this if phone plan allows low number of SMS messages)
       * "Keep Messages" - do you really need them "Forever"?
-I set this to "1 Year"
+I set this to "1 Year".
+Less is more.
     * "Filter Unknown Senders"
       * I planned to leave this disabled for first 3 months as we collected contact info.
       * Set a calendar reminder to enable after 3 months.
     * "Low Quality Image Mode"
-      * If you're not sending cherished photos (consier AirDrop instead) and have data plan concerns then enable this
+      * Enable of you're not sending cherished photos (consider AirDrop instead) or have data plan limits
 * Contacts
     * Added parents, siblings, and caregivers
     * Added the "Relationship" field (not a default)